Seward, Alaska: History

 Seward was an important port for the military buildup in Alaska during World War II.
 Fort Raymond was established in Seward along the Resurrection River to protect the community.
 An Army airfield built in Seward during the war later became Walseth Air Force Base.
 Both of the military facilities were closed shortly after the end of the war.

 A large portion of Seward was damaged by shaking and a local tsunami during the 1964 Alaska earthquake, destroying all evidence of one radio station.

+Seward borders the Kenai Fjords National Park, which was granted national park status in 1980 to protect the glaciers of the Harding Icefield.

 Aerial view of Seward, Alaska, in the 1990s, looking north.
 The mouth of the Resurrection River and the base of Mount Marathon are visible.

 According to the United States Census Bureau, the city has a total area of 21.5 sqmi, of which 14.4 sqmi is land and 7.1 sqmi (32.93%) is water.

 The northern city limits are demarcated by the lower reaches of the Resurrection River, but extend east past the river's mouth at the northern end of Resurrection Bay to include parts of the bay's extreme northeastern shore, including the beach at the mouth of Fourth of July Creek and the grounds of Spring Creek Correctional Center just inland.
 To the south, the city limits extend to the unincorporated community of Lowell Point, while the east and west sides of the city are constrained by Resurrection Bay and the steep slopes of Mount Marathon.

 Nearby settlements include the aforementioned Lowell Point to the south, as well as the census-designated places of Bear Creek and Moose Pass further north.
 The nearest incorporated city is Soldotna, about 90 miles (by road) to the northwest.